Letter to Harvey Milk

 Letter to Harvey Milk is a musical composed by Laura l.
 Kramer, lyrics by Ellen M. Schwartz, book by Jerry James; it is based on Lesléa Newman's short story of the same name.
 It won the Richard Rodgers Award in 2012.

+Production

-Its New York premier at the New York Musical Theatre Festival was directed by David Schechter and starred Leslie Kritzer, Jeff Keller, Cheryl Stern, Brandon Uranowitz and Sara Corey.
+Its New York premiere at the New York Musical Theatre Festival was directed by David Schechter and starred Leslie Kritzer, Jeff Keller, Cheryl Stern, Brandon Uranowitz and Sara Corey.

+In 2018 it ran Off-Broadway at the Acorn Theater from March 6 until June 30.
+The show's music direction was by Jeffrey Lodin, with orchestrations by Ned Ginsburg.
+Set design was by David Arsenault, costumes by Debbi Hobson, lighting design by Christopher Akerlind, and sound design by David Margolin Lawso.

+In 2022 the show had a run at the Waterloo East Theatre in the Off-West End from 9 June until 3 July.